 Meeting Socialization Goals is an important consideration in training dogs.
-As suggested earlier, dogs are not always ready for fast paced, lively environments, especially if they have fear issues in novel situations,toward humans, and unknown dogs.
-Putting your dog in scary environments before they are ready can do more harm than good.
+As suggested earlier, dogs are not always ready for fast paced, lively environments, especially if they have fear issues in novel situations, toward humans, and unknown dogs.
+Putting your dog in scary environments before they are ready does more harm than good.
 It’s not fair to the dog and it’s not fair to other members in the class.
 Socialization can be provided many ways, if you think your dog would benefit from private training, your training instructor will be able to help you with solutions to meet this goal.

 A sample of what our Training Wellness™ Program can offer

-- You have the opportunity to learn dog friendly training methods including, luring, shaping, capturing and targeting, using a clicker as a marker [optional]
+- You learn dog friendly training methods including, luring, shaping, capturing and targeting, using a clicker as a marker [optional]

-- You will learn the ABC’s of training and how to apply reward and non-reward markers
+- You learn the ABC’s of training and how to apply reward and non-reward markers

-- How to use games that are helpful in training
+- How to use games and play while training

 - Lessons include foundation behaviors and skills i.e. orienting and attending responses, sit-stay and down-stay, controlled walking and reliable recalls